 Roche remained a place of some quality and pretensions, as befitted its historical role, and its role as a service and administrative centre for a prosperous industrial and agricultural area.
-Within its bound is a remarkable collection of high status sites and buildings, some ancient (crosses, Church, Rock Chapel), some agricultural/manorial, many more linked to commerce and trade.
-Perhaps Roche's greatest significance in an industrial context, therefore, is as a measure of the complexity and diversity of the traditional Churchtown settlement as it was affected by industrial development in its hinterland, as a control against which to measure such complexity (or lack of it) in the more purely industrial settlements.
+Within its bound is a remarkable collection of high status sites and buildings, some ancient (crosses, church, Rock Chapel), some agricultural/manorial (Tregarrick Farm and Farm complex), many more linked to commerce and trade.
+Perhaps Roche's greatest significance in an industrial context, therefore, is as a measure of the complexity and diversity of the traditional churchtown settlement as it was affected by industrial development in its hinterland, as a control against which to measure such complexity (or lack of it) in the more purely industrial settlements.